-No. Although it may seem harmless to have a glass of wine at dinner or a mug of beer out with friends, no one has determined what's a "safe amount" of alcohol to drink during pregnancy.
+No. It may seem harmless to have a glass of wine at dinner or a mug of beer out with friends, but there is no known "safe amount" of alcohol to drink during pregnancy.
 Alcohol is one of the most common known causes of mental and physical birth defects and can produce severe abnormalities in a developing fetus.

-Alcohol is easily passed along to the baby, who is less equipped to eliminate it than the mother.
+Alcohol is easily passed along to the baby, who is less able to eliminate it than the mother.
 If you had a drink or two before you even knew you were pregnant (as many women do), don't worry too much about it.
-But your best bet is to not drink any more alcohol at all for the rest of your pregnancy.
+But your best bet is to not drink alcohol at all for the rest of your pregnancy.

 Reviewed by: Elana Pearl Ben-Joseph, MD

 |Maternal and Child Health Bureau This U.S. government agency is charged with promoting and improving the health of mothers and children.|

 |National Organization on Fetal Alcohol Syndrome (NOFAS) NOFAS is dedicated to eliminating birth defects caused by alcohol consumption during pregnancy and improving the quality of life for those individuals and families affected.
 Call: (800) 66-NOFAS|

 |American College of Obstetricians and Gynecologists (ACOG) This site offers information on numerous health issues.
 The women's health section includes readings on pregnancy, labor, delivery, postpartum care, breast health, menopause, contraception, and more.|

 |Pregnancy Precautions: FAQs Questions regarding what you can and can't do during pregnancy abound.
 Knowing what could truly be harmful to your baby versus what's no real cause for concern is key to keeping your sanity throughout the 40 weeks.|